michaelbaril/sqlout/README.md

 * natural language mode with query expansion,
 * boolean mode.

-Sqlout's default mode is "natural language", but this can be changed in the config file.
+Sqlout's default mode is "natural language" (but this can be changed in the config file).

-You can switch between all 3 modes on a per-query basis by using the following
+You can also switch between all 3 modes on a per-query basis, by using the following methods:
-methods:

 ```php
 $builder->inNaturalLanguageMode();